Incident Response Analyst vs. Vulnerability Management Engineer

 Outlooks

-The outlook for both Incident Response Analysts and Vulnerability Management Engineers is positive.
-According to the Bureau of Labor Statistics, employment of information security analysts (which includes both roles) is projected to grow 31% from 2019 to 2029, much faster than the average for all occupations.
+The job outlook for both Incident Response Analysts and Vulnerability management Engineers is promising.
+According to the U.S. Bureau of Labor Statistics, employment in the cybersecurity field is projected to grow much faster than the average for all occupations.
+As cyber threats continue to evolve, organizations will increasingly seek skilled professionals to protect their assets.

 Practical Tips for Getting Started